Stop shipping “chat + actions.” Ship a constrained runtime with budgets, logs, and exits.

 Key Takeaway

-In 2026, “agentic” is not a vibe—it’s an operations discipline.
-Treat your AI runtime like production infrastructure: budget it, monitor it, test it, and gate it.
+In 2026, “agentic” means ops discipline.
+Treat the AI runtime like production infrastructure: cap it, observe it, test it, and gate it.

-If your team can’t answer “why did the agent do that?” within 60 seconds, you don’t have a product yet—you have a demo.
+If your team can’t answer “what triggered that tool call?” quickly, you don’t have a product.
+You have a magic trick.

-Table 1: Comparison of 2026 agent implementation approaches (control, cost predictability, and time-to-ship)
+Table 1: Common 2026 implementation paths (control, predictability, and shipping speed)

 | Approach | Best for | Tradeoffs | Typical time-to-ship |